Mechanical breakdown insurance

 (MBI), is a type of add-on insurance policy that a car dealer might

-offer you when you buy a car from a car dealer.
-It provides some
+offer you when you buy a car.
+It provides some cover for repairing

-cover for the repair or replacement of specific parts of your car
+or replacing specific parts of your car if there's an unexpected

 Sometimes MBI is called extended warranty insurance, because it

 commences after your new car warranty ends.
-However, this is
+MBI is different from a

-different from a manufacturer's extended warranty as it is provided
+manufacturer's extended warranty as it is provided by an insurance

-by an insurance company.
-If you're not sure what your buying, or
+company.
+If you're not sure what you're buying, or who is providing

 ASIC's Peter Kell talks about mechanical breakdown